Trick Daddy: Legal issues

 In 1993, Trick Daddy was convicted of cocaine possession, carrying a concealed weapon and violating probation and served 15 months in Florida state prison.
 Then in February 2003, he was arrested on gun charges following a dispute at a basketball game, and again in September 2003 after police found cocaine and marijuana in his pocket.
 He pleaded guilty to cocaine and weapons charges and received probation.

 On April 3, 2014, he was arrested outside of his home in Miramar, Florida.
 According to his arrest report, he was caught by police who were surveilling his home under the suspicion that he was running a grow house.
 Once police entered his home with a warrant and drug sniffing dogs, they reportedly found one gram of cocaine in Trick Daddy's bedroom, along with a 9mm pistol and ammunition in another bedroom.
 Police charged Young with possession of cocaine, possession of a firearm and ammunition by a convicted felon, and driving with a suspended license.
 The following morning, he was released on $6,100 bond.

-On January 11, 2020, Trick Daddy was pulled over in Miami by the police because they suspected he was drinking while under the influence.
+On January 11, 2020, Trick Daddy was pulled over in Miami by the police because they suspected he was driving while under the influence.
 After officers smelled alcohol on his breath and he failed a field sobriety test, Trick Daddy was taken into custody at the Hammocks District Station for driving under the influence.
 While handing over his possessions, police found cocaine wrapped inside a dollar bill.
 At that point, he was also charged with cocaine possession.
 His bond was set at $6,000 for both charges.

 Personal life

 Trick Daddy announced that he has lupus, which has affected his skin, but he stopped taking medication to combat the disease.
-The rapper's rationale for refusing treatment was that "Because for every medicine they gave me I had to take a test or another medicine every thirty days or so to make sure that medicine wasn’t causing side effects dealing with kidney or liver failure…I just said all together I ain’t taking no medicine."
-Trick Daddy has more recently faced financial difficulties, having declared bankruptcy three times, the latest of which came on the day his home was to be foreclosed upon and auctioned away.
+He stated "for every medicine they gave me I had to take a test or another medicine every thirty days or so to make sure that medicine wasn't causing side effects dealing with kidney or liver failure…I just said all together I ain't taking no medicine."

+Trick Daddy has faced financial difficulties, having declared bankruptcy three times, the latest of which came on the day his home was to be foreclosed upon and auctioned away.

 Trick Daddy's ex-wife Joy filed for a divorce from him, as she revealed on part 2 of the Love & Hip Hop: Miami Season 2 reunion.